What is the point of life?

 We need to strategize, find purpose, and go after it daily.

-To stop you from wondering whether there’s an answer to this question or not, as well as to bring an end to the constant struggle of finding the point of life, here are some things to keep in mind to make sure you live meaningfully.
+To stop you from wondering whether there’s an answer to this question or not, here are some things to keep in mind to make sure you live meaningfully.

 1. Remember that everything is a life lesson

 One purpose of life is to teach you.

 That depends on what you’re ready for, what you need in order to level up, and what you secretly desire, even though you don’t admit it to yourself.